JorgelRight34/blogging-website/README.md

 ## flasky.py
 This is the file for running the application it creates an app with the app factory create_app() function defined in app/__init__.py and also defines the shell_context for the app.

+### Design choices
+The design of the widgets of the home page, and all the other similar pages was a confussion needed to think, at first a side navbar was the idea, but didn't like how it came out, then seeing other web pages similar to this project such as [reddit](reddit.com), [facebook](facebook.com), [instagram](instagram.com), [twitter](twitter.com), inspiration came coming, from [reddit](reddit.com) the inspiration of the users, home page and posts widget was originated, and the design for responding posts was inspired by [twitter](twitter.com).